may-asver/work_automation/change_driver/README.md

 **NOTE:** DriverNumber is given in https://www.milestonesys.com/support/software/supported-devices/ doing a search by model.  <br />

+## How to use
+1. Download the script
+2. Run the script from PowerShell
+3. Enter the Milestone Server IP address where the recording servers are located
+4. Select CSV file
+5. Wait until the script finishes

+## Description
 The CSV file that lists the cameras to change its driver id needs to include the HardwareName and the new ID.  <br />  <br />
 Example:  <br />
 ```"HardwareName","DriverNumber"``` <br />